foo-dogsquared/website/_posts/2018-09-30-monthly-resources-and-learnings-september-2018.md

 You should visit the "Getting started" guide in the [official docs of Vue](https://vuejs.org/v2/guide/) since it is clearer and more concise especially with its examples.

+> UPDATE FROM THE FUTURE: Hello!
+It's me from the future.
+Someone contacted me to include the following resource and I think it is good to put it [here](https://www.toptal.com/vue-js/interview-questions).
+It's basically a review of Vue.js in Q&A form and I think it is a good quick flashcard-type of question for you to do.

 ## What I've been reading
 <!-- Books, articles, and other textual references -->
 ### [3 Actions You Can Take Right Now to Be More Organized from *LinkedIn Learning Blog*](https://learning.linkedin.com/blog/productivity-tips/3-actions-you-can-take-right-now-to-be-more-organized)